ginkgo/trackball/README.md

 * 1 57.2mm billiards ball
   * Or a 55mm trackball if you adjust the ball size in the script
 * 3 YK310 type BTUs (or steel/ruby/ceramic bearings with an adapter)
-* 4 10x2mm cylindric neodymium magnets (for attaching wristrest in Mk.II)
+* 4 10x2mm cylindric neodymium magnets (for attaching wrist-rest in Mk.II)
   * The magnets in the main unit can also be thicker
 * Machine screws
   * M3x4 (For bottom screws)